tru3-f8/amazon-clone/README.md

 # About

-The Amazon clone page is built with React.js, CSS, Stripe, Express, and Firebase.
-This website has user authentication with the ability to remember your order, and purchase items using Stripe payment.
-This is also using Firebase as the database with Express handling the communication between the front and back end.
+The Amazon clone page is built with React.js, CSS, Hooks, Stripe, Express, and Firebase.
+This website has user authentication with the ability to remember your order, remove items, and purchase items using Stripe payment.
+Uses createContext, useContext, and useReducer from React to handle the state management that are being passed through the components.
+Also, it uses Firebase as the database with Express handling the communication between the front and back end.

 # Dependencies

-material-ui/core
+- material-ui/core
-material-ui/icons,
+- material-ui/icons
-stripe/react-stripe-js,
+- stripe/react-stripe-js
-stripe/stripe-js,
+- stripe/stripe-js
-axios,
+- axios
-firebase,
+- firebase
-moment,
+- moment
-react,
+- react
-react-currency-format,
+- react-currency-format
-react-dom,
+- react-dom
-react-router-dom,
+- react-router-dom
-cors,
+- cors
-express,
+- express